noodlewerk/NWPusher/README.md

 - Is the device online?
 Is it able to receive push notifications from other services?
 Try to get pushes from other apps, for example a messenger.
 Many wireless connections work visibly fine, but do not deliver push notifications.
 Try to switch to another wifi or cellular network.

 - Are you pushing to the right device token?
 This token should be returned by the OS of the receiving device, in the callback `-application: didRegisterForRemoteNotificationsWithDeviceToken:`.
 The push certificate should match the provisioning profile of the app, check *Development or Production*, *iOS or Mac*, and the *bundle identifier*.
+Make sure the receiving app is closed, so it cannot interfere with the delivery.

 - Does the push call succeed?
 Isn't there any negative response from the push server or feedback server?
 Both `[pusher pushPayload:payload token:token identifier:rand() error:&error]` and `[pusher readFailedIdentifier:&identifier apnError:&apnError error:&error]` should return `YES`, but wait a second between pushing and reading.
 Also try to connect to the feedback service to read feedback.